-If you’re interested in getting a straighter smile the invisible way, call Dental Studio at Mark Center to discuss Invisalign.
+If you’re interested in getting a straighter smile the invisible way, call Dental Studio at Mark Center in Alexandria to discuss Invisalign.
 Alternately, you can schedule your Invisalign consultation line.

 The primary benefit of Invisalign is that your aligners will be completely clear and transparent.
 Unlike braces, which are obvious when worn, Invisalign is subtle.
 Nobody will be able to tell that you’re straightening your teeth, and Invisalign will not affect your speech at all.

 Not only that, but Invisalign tends to be a lot more comfortable compared to braces.
 Rather than using metal components that can poke, scratch, and irritate your mouth and oral tissue, Invisalign uses smooth, comfortable plastic trays to shift your teeth, which lets you feel more comfortable.